 Store this medication at room temperature in the original container.
 Due to the risk of diversion (someone else taking your narcotic medication to obtain a high, rather than for symptom relief), you may want to consider keeping your medication in a lock box or other secure location.
-After usage complete and the medication is totally dissolved, throw away the handle in a trash container that is out of the reach of children.
-If any of the drug matrix remains on the handle, place the handle under hot running tap water until all of the drug matrix is dissolved, and then dispose of the handle in a place that is out of the reach of children.
-Ask your oncology team where to return any unused medication for disposal.
-Do not flush down the toilet or throw in the trash.
+After you have used the medication and the medication is totally dissolved, throw away the handle in a trash container that is out of the reach of children.
+If any of the drug matrix (lozenge) remains on the handle, place the handle under hot running tap water until all of the drug is dissolved, and then dispose of the handle in a place that is out of the reach of children.
 Keep this medication out of reach of children and pets.

 Where do I get this medication?

 Fentanyl citrate is available through retail/mail order pharmacy.
 Your oncology team will work with your prescription drug plan to identify an in-network retail/mail order pharmacy for medication distribution.
 Mail order delivery must be hand delivered and signed for.
 This medication cannot be "called in" or electronically prescribed to your local pharmacy; you must provide the original prescription to the pharmacist.
 Many pharmacies do not keep this medication in stock, but will order it for you.
 There may be a delay in availability, so plan prescription refills accordingly.

 This medication requires the patient, prescriber and pharmacist enrollment in the TIRF-REMS program (risk evaluation and mediation program).
 The purpose of this program is to provide education to patients, caregivers and providers to reduce the risk of misuse, abuse, addiction and overdose.
 You or your caregiver will be required to read and sign a patient-prescriber agreement form before you can start treatment with this medication.